 Tisa Roberts infuses her ministry with her experience as a professional horticultural therapist and has been cultivating food and community in school, jail, community, and church gardens for over 20 years.
 In 2009, she founded Spirit & Garden Encounters, a ministry helping communities articulate, reflect, and embody their distinctive identities and missions through contemplative and active engagement with the land.

-Tisa’s multi-faceted ministry is grounded by a central commitment to the joyful and intentional practice of radical compassion.
+Rev. Roberts’ multi-faceted ministry is grounded by a central commitment to the joyful and intentional practice of radical compassion.
 “Radical compassion calls us to be tender in the presence of suffering, fierce in the presence of injustice, and imaginative in the presence of resistance.”
 She is a Second Generation Holocaust Survivor and spent her youth “on the move” and “in hiding.”
 After living all over Europe, Africa, and the Middle-East, Tisa settled in the United States.
 She is a graduate of Boston University.
-Tisa and her husband Rick have been together for over thirty years and have three adult children.
-Last year, they relocated to Denver after twenty-five years in Boulder.
+Tisa and her husband, Rick, have been together for over 30 years and have three adult children.
+Last year, they relocated to Denver after 25 years in Boulder.
 She is excited to fill their freshly “empty nest” with more books, visual journaling, tennis, flowers, friends, and frequent pilgrimages to the ocean.

 At El Centro Humanitario para los Trabajadores/as (Humanitarian Center for Workers), Rosas facilitates organizing, advocacy, and education for economic and social self-development for working women.
 Her ministry in the community is lived out by providing pastoral accompaniment, witness, and advocacy with workers, immigrants, Latinas, Native Americans, and African Americans.
 When she is not working, she delights in spending time with her family and friends, enjoying the outdoors, reading, writing, walking, and practicing yoga.